-- The media must conform to the DDS Media Specification. - The drive and media must remain within and always have remained within their respective operating and non-operating environmental specifications. - The C3 ECC frame is generated on writing and used as necessary on reading. - Read-after-write rewrites are used as necessary on writing.
+- Media must conform to the DDS Media specification and not be damaged or faulty. - The drive and media must remain within and always have remained within their respective operating and non-operating environmental specifications. - The drive is at all times in good operating condition. - The C3 ECC frame is generated on writing and used as necessary on reading. - Read-after-write rewrites are used as necessary on writing.